Propagating Pothos: How To Propagate Pothos Plants 3 Ways

-The method I use on the regular when propagating Pothos is via stem cuttings in water.
+The method I use to propagate pothos is via stem cuttings in water.
+They have aerial roots, so propagating a pothos is a snap.
 You can also do stem cuttings in soil mix – more on that further down.
-Division is another option but they can be tricky to divide easily because the stems are so intertwined.
+Division is another option, but they can be tricky to divide easily because the stems are so intertwined.

 When Should I Propagate Pothos?